RyenHY/Detection-Lab/Linux Essentials/File permissions in Linux.md

-# Manage authorization
+# File permissions in Linux

 ## Objective

-To use Linux commands to configure authorization of files and directories.
+Use Linux commands to configure authorization of files and directories.
+Checking and updating permissions will help keep their system secure.

 ### Skills Learned